Podcast: Download ()

 What is the soul?

-There are essentially three different views of man.
+There are essentially three different views of what mankind is composed of.

-2. Dichotomy – This is the belief that man is a spirit who lives in a body.
+- Dichotomy – This is the belief that man is a spirit who lives in a body.
 The “soul” of man is a man-made division which does not actually exist since the “soul” is actually part of the spirit.
 To the Dichotomist there is no separation nor distinction between the soul and spirit in any way.
+This enjoys a superficial appearance of support from some scriptures since the eastern mind saw humans as a composite whole.
+Their thinking was very holistic and that is appropriate, because we are.
+But the scriptures also support divisions within the whole.
+That the whole is in fact made up of separate and distinct parts.

 [Also see Dichotomy or Trichotomy – what people are made of]